Last Updated on

 In addition to all this, your work is very visible, and this is thanks to the design of the band saw, giving way for fewer second guesses.

-This great bandsaw was a great contender for the top position of the best bandsaw of 2018.
-It is lightweight, weighing 247lbs, and for its cheap price, it is a lot lighter.
+This great bandsaw was a great contender for the right pick bandsaw for 2018.
+It is lightweight, weighing 247 lbs, and for its cheap price it does a good job of resawing.
+It is also a lot lighter.

-Despite its low cost, this machine is a great machine that delivers.
+Despite being less money, this machine is a great machine that delivers.

-The Grizzly G0555LX offers a rugged cast iron frame that provides enough support to make exact cuts.
-It is powered by a 1 hp motor and 2-speed options 1800 or 3100 fpm, and it makes effortless cuts.
+The Grizzly G0555LX offers a rugged and thick cast iron frame that provides enough support to make exact cuts.
+It is powered by a 1 hp motor and two speed options 1800 or 3100 fpm, and it makes effortless cuts.

-While we always welcome a solid sturdy saw, the Grizzly seems a bit heavy to carry around.
+While we always welcome a solid sturdy saw for resawing, the Grizzly seems a bit heavy to carry around.

 This is another very close competitor for our top pick.
 It has a 1 ½ horsepower motor, combined with a poly V Belt Drive system, and with a sturdy cast iron table that creates an awesome cutting machine.